bharnett/PairRateHandler/README.md

 ##RateTools Class
 Contains many static functions for calculation or providing functionality to the other classes.
+There are two main properties:
+- Rankings: A static list of string of all currency codes.
+This is based on US perspective and is read only.
+- PairRateList: A dictionary of the Pair class and a double for storing pairs and associated rates.

 ### Functions
-- Rankings: Returns a list of strings that are the currency codes.
-Their index in this list is their rank.
 - GetRate: Returns a double that is the rate between two currencies and two amounts.
 - GetRate: Returns a PairRate based on an input of two Pair classes.
-- RateGetter:
+- RateGetter: Returns a PairRate based ont two Pair inputs.
+Requires the PairRateList to be populated as the cross rate needs to be calculated off a source.
+- GetPair: Returns a string of the correct currency pair string taking two currency codes as an input.
+Also supports an optional NoSlash boolean to return the pair without a '/' between the currencies.
+- PopulatePairRateList: Takes an IEnumberable of string called pairs and a a IEnumerable of double called rates.
+This populates the pair rate list by creating Pair classes for each passed in value.
+Note: pairs and rates must be the same length.
+- GetPairCounterRate: Returns a PairRate and takes a string for the given currency code, a double for the given amount, and a string for the counter currency.
+The pair rate will have the and the counter amount populated.